Answers to Frequently Asked Jury Duty Questions

 Selection is a random computer process.
 As such, there is always a chance that a person may never be called while another may be called several times.

 No. Jury service is a civic obligation that we all have.
 No one is automatically excused because of their occupation.
-Many doctors, lawyers, dentists and school teachers have served as jurors in Erie County.
-Not even the judge themselves are exempt from jury duty.
+Many doctors, lawyers, dentists, and school teachers have served as jurors in Erie County.
+Not even the judges themselves are exempt from jury duty.

 How long will I have to serve?